 What about the EU’s other organizations?

 - The Schengen Area comprises countries that have agreed to eliminate all border controls between them and strengthen law-enforcement cooperation.
-Its membership includes four non-EU countries—Iceland, Liechtenstein, Norway, and Switzerland—while six EU countries don’t participate.
+Its membership includes four non-EU countries—Iceland, Liechtenstein, Norway, and Switzerland—while five EU countries—Bulgaria, Croatia, Cyprus, Ireland, and Romania—don’t participate.

-- The eurozone is the group of nineteen of the twenty-eight EU members that use the common euro currency.
+- The eurozone is the group of nineteen of the twenty-seven EU members that use the euro currency.
 Their monetary policy is subject to the European Central Bank, which issues and manages the euro.
-Denmark and the United Kingdom have permanent exemptions; the rest of the EU is legally required to join the eurozone at some point.
+Denmark and the United Kingdom were given permanent exemptions; the rest of the EU is legally required to join the eurozone at some point.

 - The European Economic Area (EEA) is a 1994 agreement extending the EU single market to three non-EU countries: Iceland, Liechtenstein, and Norway.
 Those three countries, plus Switzerland, form the European Free Trade Association (EFTA), a separate free trade area.